Ryo Shihono: Biography

 She debuted in 2003.
 At that time as a junior high school student, her gravure was covered by a lot of young and junior idol magazines.

 As an actress she has performed television dramas and theatrical public appearances and has also appeared in numerous films such as direct-to-video films.

 She was a member of the entertainer women's futsal team "Team Spazio" (no history) from 12 December 2006 until 29 April 2008.
 In her singing activities, in addition to the solo "Ryo Shihono", in the name of Reiko Fuyuki in Signaly's, Ami in Cream Lemon, Satori Minato in Lemon Angel Project to have.

 After graduating from school when she was in the fourth grade of elementary school, she graduated from the First Senior High School in March 2010 after leaving the middle school and consistent school.
 She entered Kanto Gakuin University in April 2010.
 Initially she had a hesitation as to whether to go on to school, but she decided to advance to school with her family's recommendation.
 Because there were times when she could not attend junior and senior high school, she had priority on her student life after entrance to university, and was shrinking entertainment activities.

 From September to December 2013, she temporarily abandoned her entertainment activities and studied in Canada.

 It was reported on her official blog that she graduated from college in March 2014.

 On 2 June 2017 she announced her retirement from the entertainment activity on her official blog update, and finished performing arts activities with an event held on 22 July.

 On 7 October 2018, she announced her marriage with a man on her official blog.
+On 9 July 2019, she gave birth to her first baby girl.